annunal/COVID-19/Modelling Scenarios/toolbox/README.md

   - V are the people vaccinated

- Other parameters are: r<sub>t</sub> is the Reproduction number, T<sub>recov</sub> is the recovery time, N is the total population, &mu; is the vaccination efficiency, &eta; is the fraction of immunization respect to milt symptoms, cfr is the fatality ratio (dF/dT)/(dI/dt)
+ Other parameters are: r<sub>t</sub> is the Reproduction number, T<sub>recov</sub> is the recovery time, N is the total population, &mu; is the vaccination efficiency, &eta; is the fraction of immunization respect to milt symptoms, cfr is the fatality ratio (dF/dT)/(dI/dt) and vaccPerDay is the number of people vaccinated every day (= 1/TvaccPeriod).

 The various parameters of the interface are used to intialize and to control the implementation of lockdown or the release.